 The most high-profile portfolios are given to the most experienced government members, and they become part of the Cabinet.
 This is the main decision-making group within executive government (see Cabinet).

-Most ministers are in charge of a government department or assist in the administration of a department, such as the Department of Defence, Department of Treasury or the Department of Health and Ageing.
+Most ministers are in charge of a government department or assist in the administration of a department, such as the Department of Defence, Department of Health or Treasury.
 A government department is an organisation of people employed in the Australian Public Service.
 They assist ministers in developing government policy and implementing laws.
 Ministers work with their department, community organisations and professional associations to prepare new laws and change existing laws which need updating or improving.
 When a minister introduces a bill (proposed law) into the Parliament, they must explain why the law is necessary and how it will solve a particular problem.
 If the bill becomes a law, the minister and their department are responsible for putting the law into action.

 Ministers are accountable for the actions of their department; if something goes wrong they are expected to take responsibility for it.

-Ministers are answerable to the Parliament.
-Any member of parliament can examine and criticise the government through the work of each minister.
-All ministers must be able to stand up in Parliament each day during Question Time and answer questions about how the government is running Australia (see Question Time).
+Ministers and the Public Service are answerable to the Parliament.
+Any member of parliament can hold the government to account by examining the work of any minister and their department.
+All ministers must be able to appear in Parliament each day during Question Time and respond to questions about how the government is running Australia (see Question Time).